 Even though my business wasn’t yet working, I wasn’t going to quit.
 I realized my original plan wasn’t THE plan, so I decided to try another approach.

 Instead of trying to create with the end in mind (meaning shooting for a formula of X clients + Y classes + Z products = desired income), I started following breadcrumbs.

 The first breadcrumb was left by a coach I knew.
-She told me that she wanted to hire a VA.
+She told me that she wanted to hire a VA (virtual assistant).
 I wasn’t a VA, but the thought of working for her was intriguing.
 I emailed her and offered to give it a try.

 Quickly I discovered that I loved it!

 Soon after I was hired to be a VA for five more coaches.
 I loved the work, I loved working for them, and they loved working with me.
 These clients came easily, and I was finally starting to make money.
 Most importantly, I was truly enjoying my business!

 I wasn’t yet bringing in megabucks, and I was definitely afraid we’d have to move in with my in-laws, but something was starting to click.

 My personal recommendation for you: The 3 A’s of Success: Increase Your Chance of Succeeding at Anything.